Skip to content

 • To calculate labor hours: Multiply the time spent on a job by the number of techs you need on the job.
 (E.g., 3 hours x 2 people = 6 hours)

 • To calculate your hourly labor cost: Add up each HVAC technician’s hourly salary, plus taxes, workers’ compensation, and any other employee-related expenses.
-20–30% is a reliable markup for an hourly labor cost.
+A markup of 20–30% is a reliable rate for hourly labor costs.
 (E.g., $28 + 20% = $33.60)

 • When you multiply your labor hours by your hourly labor cost, you’ll get a total labor cost you can add to your final cost estimate.
 (6 x 33.60 = $201.60)

-To get the most reliable estimate on how long a job will take, look at your timesheets for past jobs.
-HVAC software like Jobber lets you see pre-built time tracking reports showing hours worked in the field, work history, and job notes:
+To get the most reliable estimate of how long a job will take, look at your timesheets for past jobs.
+If you’re already tracking time with HVAC software like Jobber, you can see pre-built time tracking reports showing hours worked in the field, work history, and job notes:

 Timesheets report in Jobber with employee names, hours, and job information